 | Switch the filter off at night | Keep filtration running so bacteria and fish have oxygenated water |

-| Add many fish at once | Add fish gradually while bacteria populations catch up |
+| Add many fish at once | Add fish a few at a time so filtration bacteria can adapt (RSPCA) |

 | Trust clear water | Test ammonia and nitrite instead of guessing |